Stunning Golden hour photography tips and tricks that just work

 So what is Golden hour photography and when is it?

-Well firstly it’s not actually a single hour it’s 2 individual hours but at different times of the day, one is an hour after sunrise and the other is the hour before sunset.
+Golden Hour Photography can be done in 2 individual hours but at different times of the day, one is an hour around sunrise and the other is the hour around sunset.
 These times are not set in stone and for example at sunrise it can also start 30 mins just before sunrise, this beautiful light at sunsets can often end 20 mins after sunset also.

 I should also add these golden hour time slots are not an actual hour long but usually they are fairly close to it.
 I have seen days where they can be nearly and hour and a half long and other days where they are only 30 to 40 minutes long.
 In fact some days at sunrises and sunsets their isn’t a golden hour at all due to cloud cover and weather conditions.